Common Signs of Betrayal Trauma: Why You Feel Disoriented

 | Recovery | Resolved through communication and compromise. | Requires structured rebuilding of safety and self-trust. |

-When the Symptoms Do Not Fade
+When the Signs Do Not Fade

 You may notice: